vinemelo/SignalRGB-Redragon-K557-Kala-V2/README.md

     * `C:\Users\YOUR_USER\Documents\WhirlwindFX\Plugins`
 3. Paste the `.js` file into this folder.
 4. Restart SignalRGB or go to **Devices** and reload plugins.
-5. The keyboard should appear automatically in the **Devices** tab as "Redragon K557 Kala (Pro Optimized)".
+5. The keyboard should appear automatically in the **Devices** tab as "Redragon K557 Kala V2".

 ## 🔧 Technical Details